waltligon/orangefs/docs/content/build-configure/Configuring_LDAP_For_Identity_Mapping.md

 -   suffix dn: base (topmost) DN of directory; default based on hostname, for example hostname acme.com would give dc=acme,dc=com
 -   admin password: LDAP administrator password, default “ldappwd”.

 The script will create the new LDAP directory and add two organizational units, named "Users" and "Groups."
 A user object for the system root account will be created with a random password.
-See “[Adding Users to LDAP](Configuring_LDAP_For_Identity_Mapping.htm#Adding_Users_to_LDAP)” below for information on changing the password.
+See [Adding Users to LDAP]({{<relref "#adding-users-to-ldap">}}) below for information on changing the password.

 **Important  **The directory created is not secure.
 User passwords are stored in plaintext, and SSL/TLS security is not enabled.
  The directory should only be used for testing, or as a starting point for a secure directory.
 Consult the OpenLDAP documentation for information on securing the directory.